baking-bad/tzkt/README.md

 make granada-init #run this command if you want to restore the DB from the latest snapshot make granada-start
-# for florencenet used port 5020
+# for hangzhou2net used port 5020
 curl http://127.0.0.1:5010/v1/head

 make granada-stop